rick-n-shawty/boids-simulation/readme.md

 - Cohesion
 - Separation
 ### Allignment
-Essentialy, an individual boids tries to adjust its velocity towards the average direction of the near flockmates.
-By "near", I mean the perception range of each boid.
+Essentialy, an individual boids tries to adjust its velocity towards the average direction of the nearby flockmates.
+By "nearby", I mean the perception range of each boid.

 ### Cohesion
 In cohesion, a boid always steers towards the center of mass of the nearby boids.